Ivory (soap)

-Ivory (Savon d'Ivoire) is a flagship personal care brand created by the Procter & Gamble Company (P&G), including varieties of white and mildly scented bar soap that became famous for its claim of purity and for floating on water.
+Ivory (Savon d'Ivoire) is an American flagship personal care brand created by the Procter & Gamble Company (P&G), including varieties of white and mildly scented bar soap that became famous for its claim of purity and for floating on water.
 Over the years, the brand has been extended to other varieties and products.

 History

-Early days

 In 1840, the J.B.
 Williams Company in Glastonbury, Connecticut, manufactured soap under the name Ivorine.
 Williams decided to focus on its shaving soap and sold Ivorine to Procter & Gamble, which later developed Ivory.

 In 1879, James Norris Gamble, son of Procter & Gamble co-founder James Gamble and a trained chemist, developed an inexpensive white soap.
-The name Ivory was created by Harley Procter, the other founder's son, who was inspired by the quote "[a]ll thy garments smell of myrrh and aloes and cassia out of the ivory palaces", from Psalm 45 of The Bible.
+The name Ivory was created by Harley Procter, the other founder's son, who was inspired by the quote "[a]ll thy garments smell of myrrh and aloes and cassia out of the ivory palaces", from Psalm 45 of the Bible.
 In September 1879, Procter & Gamble trademarked "Ivory" as the name of its new soap product.

-As Ivory is one of P&G's oldest products – it was first sold in 1879 – P&G is sometimes called "Ivory Towers", and its factory and research center in St. Bernard, Ohio, is named "Ivorydale".
+As Ivory is one of P&G's oldest products – it was first sold in 1879 – P&G is sometimes called "Ivory Towers", and its factory and research center in St. Bernard, Ohio, is nicknamed "Ivorydale".

 Ivory's first slogan, "It Floats!", was introduced in 1891.
 The product's other well-known slogan, "99 44/100% Pure", which was in use by 1895, was based on the results of an analysis by an independent laboratory that Harley Procter hired to demonstrate that Ivory was purer than the castile soap available at the time.

-Ivory bar soap is whipped with air in its production and floats in water.
+The original Ivory bar soap was whipped with air in its production and floated in water, although P&G discontinued this version of the soap in 2023, and the new version no longer floats.
 According to an apocryphal story, later discounted by the company, a worker accidentally left the mixing machine on too long, and the company chose to sell the "ruined" batch because the added air did not change the basic ingredients of the soap.
 When appreciative letters about the new, floating soap inundated the company, P&G ordered the extended mix time as a standard procedure.
 However, company records indicate that the design of Ivory did not come about by accident.
 In 2004, over 100 years later, the P&G company archivist Ed Rider found documentation that revealed that James N. Gamble, who was a chemist, had discovered how to make the soap float and noted the result in his writings.